About

-Corruption is the abuse of entrusted power for private gain.
-It hurts everyone whose life, livelihood or happiness depends on the integrity of people in a position of authority.
+Corruption, the abuse of entrusted power for private gain, hurts everyone whose life, livelihood or happiness depends on the integrity of people in a position of authority.

-How Transparency International fights corruption is laid out in its Strategic Plan.
+How Transparency International fights corruption is laid out in our Strategic Plan244.

 ~~~